martinepalazzo/MasterOSS-Machine-Learning-lectures/README.md

 - Chapter 03: Dimensionality reduction with PCA.
 Introduction to Kernels, gram matrix, and Kernel-PCA.
 - Chapter 04: Classification with Support Vector Machines and Kernels.
 - Chapter 05: Artificial Neural Networks

+Material free to use under GLP License.
+In case you use it please cite it.